HKA-IES/brainmep-nas/README.md

 Please do not hesitate to submit issues if you have found bugs or if the documentation is unclear.

-## Publication
-This package was used and characterized in the publication "XYZ"

 ## License
-This project is licensed under GNU General Public License v3.0.
+This project is licensed under the MIT License.